enricostara/cleric/README.md

 **Options:**
 - `--lex`: Lex the input, print tokens to stdout, and exit.
 - `--parse`: Lex and parse the input, print the AST to stdout, and exit.
+- `--tac`  : Lex, parse, and generate Three-Address Code; print TAC to stdout, and exit.
-- `--codegen`: Lex, parse, and generate assembly; print assembly to stdout, and exit.
+- `--codegen`: Lex, parse, generate TAC, and then assembly; print assembly to stdout, and exit.
 - *(No options)*: Run the full pipeline (preprocess, lex, parse, codegen, assemble, link) to create an executable in the same directory as the input file.

 **Examples:**